how-to-firebase/full-stack-firebase/cloud-functions-for-firebase/introduction.md

 * onCreate()
 * onDelete()

-We like to use the `onCreate()` event to set custom attributes on my user's auth tokens.
+We like to use the `onCreate()` event to set custom attributes on our user's auth tokens.
 This method is known as [custom claims](https://firebase.google.com/docs/auth/admin/custom-claims), and it's extremely helpful for granting elevated privileges in Firebase, Firestore and Storage security rules.

 ```javascript
 const admin = require('firebase-admin');